How to Collect and Save Rainwater With a Rain Barrel

 Safety Of Rainwater Tanks

-For cisterns use only tanks with closed tops to prevent drowning accidents and to keep wild animals and birds from falling into the tank.
+For cisterns at ground level, use only tanks with closed tops to prevent drowning accidents and to keep wild animals and birds from falling into the tank.
 Cover any openings large enough for cats for birds to enter with heavy gauge screen mesh.

-Have a gutter installer come and add any additional gutters you need and to divert your gutters into the tank.
+If you roof space that's not collecting water for your cistern, consider having a gutter installer come and add any additional gutters you might need and to divert those gutters into your tank.
 You might also consider adding a small electric pump so that you can run sprinklers or wash cars with the water you collect in your rainwater cistern.